satand/strimzi-mirroring/README.md

 submariner-lighthouse-coredns   quay.io/submariner   0.19.2       release-0.19-c138ebf9dfe9   arm64
 ```

-### Test submariner export service (aka service discovery) between clusters
+### Test Submariner export service (aka service discovery) between clusters

+To export a service existing in a namespace of a cluster so that it is available also in an other cluster using Submariner, you need a namespace with the same name of the exported service namespace in the other cluster.

-Create the same namespace in both cluters
+Create a namespace named 'test' in both cluters

 ```bash
 kubectl --context kind-primary create namespace test kubectl --context kind-backup create namespace test
 ```

-Create a nginx deploy in backup cluster and expose it through a service
+Create a nginx deploy in backup cluster and expose it through a service:

 ```bash
 kubectl --context kind-backup -n test create deployment nginx --image=nginx kubectl --context kind-backup -n test expose deployment nginx --port=80
 ```

-Export the nginx service using submariner so that it is available in both cluster in the domain clusterset.local
+Export the cretaed nginx service using Submariner so that it is available in both cluster in the domain 'clusterset.local':

 ```bash
 subctl export service --context kind-backup --namespace test nginx
 ```

-Deploy a nettest container in the primary cluster and open a in it
+Deploy a nettest container in the primary cluster and open a terminal in it:

 ```bash
 kubectl --context kind-primary run -n default tmp-shell --rm -i --tty --image quay.io/submariner/nettest -- /bin/bash
 ```

-Try to invoke the nginx service in the backup cluster simply executing a curl in the previolsy opened terminal
+Invoke the exported nginx service (deployed in the backup cluster) executing a curl in the temrinal of nettest container (deployed in the primary cluster):

 ```bash
 curl nginx.test.svc.clusterset.local
 ```

-You should see the welcome page of nginx server
+You should see the welcome page of the nginx server:

 ```bash
 <!DOCTYPE html>